Partial Reversibility and Counterdiabatic Driving in Nearly Integrable Systems: Higher Order CD Protocols

 \section{Higher Order CD Protocols}

-Here, we provide numerical evidence that the performance of local CD driving does not improve beyond a certain order.x In Fig.~\ref{fig:Higher-Orders}, we show the energy variance resulting from up to seven orders in the Krylov space expansion of local CD driving, for both forward and reverse protocols.
+In the main text, we show up to five orders in the Krylov space expansion for local CD driving.
+To show that the performance does indeed plateau, we show the energy variance resulting from up to seven orders in the Krylov space expansion in Fig.~\ref{fig:Higher-Orders}, for both forward and reverse protocols.
 As mentioned in the main text, this is consistent with previous work suggesting that the improvement from a Krylov space expansion should eventually saturate.